SuperCowPowers/workbench/docs/admin/dashboard_s3_plugins.md

 ## Restart the ECS Service
-Okay, so this is a bit heavy handed, but automatically removing/adding/modifying the plugin pages, views, and web_components was 'amazingly complicated' and will be a feature request for a later date. :)
+Okay, so this is a bit heavy handed, but automatically removing/adding/modifying the plugin pages, views, and components was 'amazingly complicated' and will be a feature request for a later date. :)

 **Getting Cluster and Service Names**